-My task was to create the perfect itinerary and show them all my favourite places in both cities.
+My task was to create an itinerary and show them all the best things to do in Liverpool.

 Liverpool has always been a quirky and gritty city, filled with interesting and creative people, but over the last 30 years or so, Liverpool has really come alive again and I was eager to show my new friends what we’re made of up north.

 What surprised me was just how emotional an experience it was and made me fall in love with the city all over again.
 Everyone was so welcoming and I had so much fun talking about Liverpool, playing tour guide and just enjoying my own city as a tourist – something I don’t usually do.

 So I wanted to share my Liverpool city guide with you too, so you can plan your own trip to this fabulous city – whether you’re a tourist or a local!

 The below should give you a pretty good idea of how to spend 2 or maybe even 3 days in the city.
 You may not get to do everything, but it’s a start!

 It’s a bit out of the way, but if you get chance, walk up to the corner or Tithebarn Street and Vauxhall Road to see our most famous sculpture, the Superlambanana.
 The sculpture comments on the dangers of genetic engineering, represents sheep and bananas which were common cargo through the port and I’d like to think it also gives a nod to the famous Liverpool sense of humour.

 When it was first unveiled, it was a little controversial, however these days it’s a local treasure.
 As with most works of art, take from it what you will.